 Grief is a natural response to loss.
-EMDR therapy can relieve grief and loss.
+EMDR therapy can help to relieve grief and loss.
 People can be at greater risk for complicated grief when the deceased death is sudden or unexpected, the loss of a child, death after a long illness, a death that the mourner feels was preventable, unresolved feeling towards the deceased before the death and the mourners perceived lack of social support after the death.

-EMDR therapy puts the healing back on track when clients feel stuck.
+Because time does not heal “all” wounds, EMDR therapy puts the healing back on track when clients feel stuck.
 EMDR therapy does not eliminate a person’s natural and appropriate response to grief and it won’t make you forget the memories of the deceased but instead it allows people to grieve with more of a inner peace.
 This type of therapy allows clients to go where they need to go in their healing process.

 In order to better help clients work through painful memories related to a death I use EMDR therapy for grief.
 First I help the client to process any past painful memories, unresolved conflicts or issues that are associated with the death, then present day triggers such as feelings of loss or and fear and lastly I help clients to envision their future without the deceased in their life.
 I then help clients to create a future template of how they want to relate to and feel about their grief and the memories of their loved one as they move forward.